-Maurie McInnis, executive vice president and provost at the University of Texas at Austin and a renowned cultural historian, was named SBU’s sixth president.
-State University of New York Board of Trustees Chairman Merryl Tisch and SUNY Chancellor Kristina Johnson made the announcement March 26.
+Maurie McInnis, currently executive vice president and provost at the University of Texas at Austin and a renowned cultural historian, was named SBU’s sixth president.
+Merryl Tisch, State University of New York Board of Trustees chairman, and SUNY Chancellor Kristina Johnson made the announcement March 26.

 “This is an exciting moment for Stony Brook, and I’m confident Dr. Maurie McInnis will take the university to even greater heights in its unique role in fostering innovation, creativity and research that impacts the state, country and the world,” Johnson said in a news release.

 McInnis will take over the role July 1.
-Michael Bernstein has been serving as interim president since the departure of Dr. Samuel L. Stanley Jr. last summer, when he took on the role of Michigan State University president.
+Michael Bernstein has been serving as interim president since last summer’s departure of Dr. Samuel L. Stanley Jr., who took on the post of Michigan State University president.

 As chief executive for SBU, McInnis will also oversee Stony Brook Medicine.

 “It is now as important as ever to support all our campuses with strong and proven leaders who can quickly navigate challenges, such as the impact of the coronavirus, and keep our students on a path to the world-class higher education they expect,” Tisch said in the release.
 “Dr. Maurie McInnis has demonstrated experience and the characteristics of such a leader, and we are entrusting her to lead and inspire the students and faculty of Stony Brook University for years to come.”